-The obvious source of Protocol Fees are the swaps.
-Balancer swappers already pay swap fees to Liquidity Providers in exchange for making their swap possible.
-Fees are denominated in the Input Token when executing a swap.
+The obvious source of Protocol Fees is from trading.
+Balancer traders already pay trade fees to Liquidity Providers in exchange for making their swap possible.
+Fees are denominated in the Input Token when executing a trade.

-The Protocol Fees for swaps can be collected as a percentage of the swap fees already being collected (a fraction of a fraction).
-From the swapper's perspective, there will be no price increase.
+The Protocol Fees for trades can be collected as a percentage of the trade fees already being collected (a fraction of a fraction).
+From the traders' perspective, there will be no price increase.

 Upon launch, Balancer V2's Protocol Fees for trades are turned off by default.
 They can be turned on only by a vote of the Balancer Governors (BAL token holders).
 The governors have the power to activate and determine the amount of these fees.

 As of BIP-163 in January 2023, the protocol takes 50% of the trade fees.

 - 100% of all BAL fees collected are emitted as fee sharing to veBAL holders.
 See this Governance Proposal